nyingimaina/auto_dial/README.md

 #### 1. Full Magic: Convention-Based Registration (Least Boilerplate)

 This is the most hands-off approach.
-You define a convention (e.g., all classes ending in "Service") and `auto_dial` automatically registers them.
-This is ideal for projects with strict naming conventions.
+You define a convention (e.g., all classes ending in "Service" or all classes that inherit from a specific type) and `auto_dial` automatically registers them.
+This is ideal for projects with strict conventions.

 -   **How to use:** Use `options.RegisterByConvention(predicate, defaultLifetime)`.
 -   **Pros:** Minimal boilerplate; you only configure the convention once.